nikitavasilev/ultimate_townhall/README.md

 You need at least ruby 4.5.1 (maybe under but not tested) and bundler installed on your computer.

 To run this program you also gonna need a Gmaiil account to sent emails and you need to create your own Twitter API keys.
-You can get them by signing up on [Spotify for Developers website](https://developer.spotify.com/dashboard/)

-You can get them by signing up on [Twitter for Developers website](https://developer.twitter.com/)
+You can get them by signing up on [Twitter for Developers website](https://developer.twitter.com/).

 1. First of all `git clone the repo`
 2. Run `$ cd ultimate_townhall`